-Work on jet engines in the Air Force and it’s completely possible to get a job with South West or American Airlines doing the same thing you did in the military.
+Work on jet engines in the Air Force, and it’s completely possible to get a job with South West or American Airlines doing the same thing you did in the military.
 That’s not true with working on electronic warfare equipment.

 People may dislike South West, but not enough to fire a Soviet-built ground-to-air missile at one of their planes.

-In March of 1994, I got out of the Air Force armed with an Associates degree in avionics, specializing in a branch of avionics with no civilian application.
-I had already reenlisted once, but because the cold war was over and Bill and Hillary Clinton were the president, the military was being drawn down and budgets were being cut.
+In March of 1994, I got out of the Air Force armed with an Associates’ degree in avionics, specializing in a branch of avionics with no civilian application.
+I had already reenlisted once, but because the cold war was over and Bill and Hillary Clinton were the president, the military was being drawn down, and budgets were being cut.
 I was offered money to get out early from my second enlistment.

 To make matters even worse, my wife of eight months totally blindsided me the month before by announcing she wanted a divorce.
 I didn’t even know we had problems, let alone she wanted a divorce.
 Deciding to get out of the Air Force had a lot to do with getting married eight months prior.
 I was stationed at Griffiss Air Force Base, located in Upstate New York.
 She had a great job with a local company.

 I didn’t have a job.
 My wife just left me.
 You might think, under those circumstances, my family in California would want me to return home.
 The complete opposite was true.
 My mother warned me about coming back to California unless I first had a job.
 She even recommended I try to reenlist in the Air Force.
-Granted, the Air Force could be stupid sometimes, but when they pay you to get out early, they don’t then turn around and allow you to reenlist.
+Granted, the Air Force could be stupid sometimes, but when they pay you to get out early, they don’t turn around and allow you to reenlist.

-How was I supposed to find a job in Southern California while I was living Upstate New York?
+How was I supposed to find a job in Southern California while living in Upstate New York?
 I was truly alone.
 I was still living in the apartment close to my soon to be ex-wife’s job, but 32 miles away from Griffiss Air Force Base.
 My ex-wife moved in with her mother.

 My hard work with the U.S. Postal Service and Kinkos was not for naught.
-Mailing hundreds of copies of my resume did get me a job offer in Maryland, somewhere I had not even tried to find a job.
+Mailing hundreds of copies of my resume did get me a job offer in Maryland, and somewhere I had not even tried to find a job.
 Having spent close to three months looking for meaningful employment in the land of my birth without any success, I accepted the offer in Maryland when it was made.
 I figured I’d work in Maryland for a while and continue to try to find a job in California.

-It’s now 24 years later and I’m still in Maryland.
+It’s now 24 years later, and I’m still in Maryland.
 I met the woman I’m now happily married to shortly after moving here “temporarily.”

 In time, I finally realized that if my family wanted me to return to California, they would have wanted me to return after completing my stint in the Air Force.
 They wouldn’t have discouraged me from returning.

-I found out much later that nobody in my family wanted me to return to California because they were collectively afraid I would end up perpetually unemployed and sleeping on someone’s couch.
+I later found out that nobody in my family wanted me to return to California because they were collectively afraid I would end up perpetually unemployed and sleeping on someone’s couch.
 They were also ashamed I was getting a divorce.
 My parent’s religion forbade divorce.
 I was brought up to believe divorced people were second-class citizens.